Mattiask57/Project-2/README.md

     -   #### Imagery

-        -   The imagery is there to get you to understand what the site is about, show information about the association.
+        -   The image used was used to set the

 ## Features